sahilkhan14/UI-Automation/README.md

-Amazon Product Price Scraper
+**Amazon Product Price Scraper**
 This Java code uses Selenium WebDriver to scrape product names and prices from Amazon's search results page.

-Prerequisites
+**Prerequisites**
 ChromeDriver:  Download the ChromeDriver executable that matches your version of Chrome from the ChromeDriver site.
+Update the path in your code accordingly.

 Java: Ensure Java is installed on your machine.
 Verify that javac and java commands are available in your PATH.